harryiam/harryiam/README.md

-- 👋 Hi, I’m @harry
+- 👋 Hi, I’m harry
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning full stack
 - 💞️ I’m looking to collaborate on your new projects
-- 📫 reach me on ambati.hariprasad7@gmail.com
+- 📫 reach out to me @ ambati.hariprasad7@gmail.com

 <!---
 harryiam/harryiam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.